-Shawwal is the 10th month in the Islamic Calendar, a month after the Ramadan and the 1st Shawwal is the Day of EID al-Fitr for Muslims.
+Shawwal is the 10th month in the Islamic Calendar, a month after Ramadan, and the 1st Shawwal is the Day of EID al-Fitr for Muslims.

-It means Uplift/breakage, as before Islam, Arabs trusted that any marriage held in Shawwal would dependably end up being unsuccessful.
+It means Uplift/breakage, as before Islam, Arabs trusted that any marriage held in Shawwal would be unsuccessful.
 Taken from “shala” which signifies “when the female camel gets pregnant”.
-At the point when this name was given, the female camels used to get pregnant amid this time.
+At the point when this name was given, female camels used to get pregnant during this time.

 Important Dates In Shawwal

 - 7 Shawwal: Battle of Uhud.

 - 25 Shawwal: Matrydom of Jafar as-Sadiq (RA).